kingaa/serrapilheira/README.md

 </tbody>
 </table>

 The archives amount to about 5 MB.
-About 0 MB of this is associated with the polio lesson, in which large amounts of redundant information are stored.

 Full compilation, i.e., rebuilding the complete set of materials following deletion of all archives, requires about 320 min on a